A Rite of Spring in the Chicagoland Area

 After several years, Bach Week Festival began to explore the music of other Baroque composers, with a few 20th-century icons (Stravinsky, among them) added for aural interest.
 Four years ago the festival returned to its original mission of performing the works of J.S.
 Bach.
 This focus has earned the Festival praise from both critics and fans of classical music.

 Bach Week Festival’s concerts were originally performed at St. Luke’s Episcopal Church in Evanston, a Gothic structure that was once Chicago’s Episcopal pro-cathedral.
-The 2017 Festival concerts will take place in Nichols Concert Hall at the Music Institute of Chicago in Evanston and Anderson Chapel at North Park University in Chicago.
+The 2020 Festival concerts will take place in Nichols Concert Hall at the Music Institute of Chicago in Evanston, Anderson Chapel at North Park University in Chicago, and All Saints Episcopal Church in Chicago’s Ravenswood neighborhood.

 Bach week festival orchestra and chorus